canonical-web-and-design/practices/workflow/github.md

 ---
 title: Working on GitHub
+description: How to contribute to our GitHub projects
 ---

 This document outlines the rules to contribute and to create issues to a project on the organisation [Canonical-websites](https://github.com/canonical-websites/)